Ancient Stone Monuments – The Prasasti of Tarumanagara

 Tropical Java has no snowfall, but hail, locally called hujan es (ice rain), does come often as broadcast by television or reported in newspapers.
 It was my experience of twenty-four years ago when I was alone driving the ascending road of Jalan Cihampelas in Bandung on a rainy night that some small grains, glittering like diamonds in the dim street light, hit the windshield of my car.
 The traffic was sparse in those old days.
 Wondering what they were, I pulled off the road, picked up the grains on my palm and finally recognised that they were no other than grains of ice!
 [31]

 During my stay in Bogor, there was an interesting event.
 In an evening after the rainy season the outside surface of the glass window of my house was covered with numerous insects of beige colour with transparent wings and many of them intruded into the room through the cracks.
 Turning off the light, I went out and saw the night light of the garage dimmed, flocked by the insects, whilst I was busy for shaking off many of them adhered to my white shirt.
 Soon a flock of bats which must be those inhabited in the Botanical Garden 200 metres away came to my garden and started to flutter about in the air in a height range from just above the ground to the level of eaves, how they knew the event unknown.
 On the wall and sash were dozens of white tokey (Latin: Gekko gecko) of 15 - 25 cm long, despite only a few of which were usually seen, crawling about to catch the insects, whereas on the ground were a number of toads jumping around in an unbelievably swift manner.
 The drama of nature finished within a matter of half an hour and the window and wall were cleaned.
 In the morning, small ants were collecting the small fragments.
 A friend taught me that the insect, measuring about one inch wide, is a kind of winged ant, locally called laron, and that the larvae which had lived in the soil emerged altogether in that night.
 Although all of the insects apparently became the prey of other creatures, a few of them must have successfully coupled and laid eggs to maintain the species.
 According to the friend's mother, during the last world war some Japanese soldiers who came to occupy Java from French Indochina or elsewhere were joyfully eating laron, removing the wings and frying in a pan.
-Since such a food is not in Japanese cuisine, they must have learnt it in their former place (This paragraph is new in this web-version)
+Since such a food is not in Japanese cuisine, they must have learnt it in their former place (This paragraph is new in this web-version).

 It is a matter of debate why documents other than stone inscriptions remained in Java.
 In old days before paper was invented in the 1st century BC by Cai Lun in the Later Han Dynasty spread, parchment or sheepskin was used in Europe as the materials for recording, whereas the sheet traditionally used in Java was “lontar” [32].
 It was prepared from the leaves of lontar or siwalan palm (Borassus flabellifer) by cooking them in herbal water, cutting in the shape of a strip, and pressing, on which letters and often illustrations were engraved by means of an iron pen, and filling the scratch with a compound of soot and oil.
 The strips were bunched like a Venetian shade.
 Such materials themselves were not the kind that was durable for centuries in the hot and humid tropical climate, but it would have been possible that they were buried under the strata formed by volcanic ash from Mt.
 Salak to the west and Mt.
 Gede/Pangrango to the east of Bogor, which were both quite wild and frequently erupted.
 Thus, not only documents but also buildings were probably embedded under the earth, and only stone monuments that were washed by rain and river water appeared to the eyes of today’s people.

-http://commons.wikimedia.org/wiki/File:Naskah_Sunda_Lontar.jpg (Contributed by Aditia Gunawan).
-The legend says it is an old Sundanese document, but the time is unknown.
+An example of Lontar document.
+Reproduced from: http://commons.wikimedia.org/wiki/File:Naskah_Sunda_Lontar.jpg (Contributed by Aditia Gunawan).
+The legend says it is an old Sundanese document, but the time is unknown. |

 Volcanic eruption in ancient time